Ejhfast/iris-agent/README.md

 # iris-agent

-These are instructions to install and run Iris in debugging model.
+These are instructions to install and run Iris in debugging mode.
 A self-contained Electron app for OSX will be released later this summer.

 You will first need to [install anaconda](https://conda.io/docs/install/quick.html).